sphinx-labs/sphinx/docs/ci-proposals.md

 ## 7. Configure secret variables

 You'll need to add a few variables as secrets in your CI process.
-[See here for a guide by GitHub on storing secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+If you're not sure how to add secrets, [see here for a guide by GitHub on storing secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 Here is the list of secrets to add:
 - `PROPOSER_PRIVATE_KEY`: The private key of one of the proposer addresses, which are located inside your deployment script in the `sphinxConfig.proposers` array.
 We recommend that you use a dedicated EOA for your proposer that does not store any funds and is not used for any other purpose besides proposing.